mmmaaatttttt/personal-site/src/pages/stories/fairest-of-them-all.md

 You inspect the coin and see that the two sides of it are different, so the probability that it lands on heads is not 0 or 1.

-Here are the rules.
-We flip the coin twice.
+Here are the rules: flip the coin twice.
 If it comes up on the same side both times, the game continues.
 If it comes up heads and then tails, I win.
 If it comes up tails and then heads, you win.